 Americans love Italian food.
-They love the ubiquitous foods like pizza, pasta, and lasagna, and they even love the harder to find traditional Italian meat dishes like brassato and cotoletta alla milanese.
+They love the ubiquitous foods like pizza and the different types of pasta, and they even love the harder to find traditional Italian meat dishes like brassato and cotoletta alla milanese.
 You can find Italian food in every corner of the country, each region with its own slight differences (consider, if you will, the many types of regional pizza styles in the US).
 No difference has such staunch defenders, however, as the Italian food debate that has nothing to do with the actual food: the language war between calling the stuff that’s poured over pasta “gravy” or “sauce.”

 For the most part, it’s not clear exactly who uses which term and why, but that hasn’t stopped food and history enthusiasts from trying to nail down an answer.

 “The subject isn’t even argued in South Philadelphia, where even some non-Italians refer to the magnificently smooth pureed tomato masterpiece as gravy,” Lorraine Ranalli wrote in her book Gravy Wars.
 “Outside of our region, it is usually called ‘sauce.’
 How often have I heard the comment, ‘gravy is the brown stuff we put on meat.’”

 To make matters more confusing, some Italians argue both terms are wrong.
 Here’s the case for both so you can be the judge.

 Although it’s the less popular term, some of America’s most prominent and famous chefs use gravy.
 Take Rachael Ray, who has a recipe for Sunday Gravy that’s perfect for large portions of spaghetti.
 Although, it should be noted, she also has a recipe for the type of gravy that people put on the Thanksgiving turkey called No Fail Gravy.